-pmieconf is an integral part of the pmie daemon management process described Section 5.8, page 93.
-Procedure 1, page 90, and Procedure 2, page 91, introduce the pmieconf tool through a series of typical operations.
+pmieconf is an integral part of the pmie daemon management process described in "Management of pmie Processes", page 91.
+Procedure 5-1 and Procedure 5-2 introduce the pmieconf tool through a series of typical operations.

+'''

-Procedure 1: Display pmieconf Rules
+Procedure 5-1 Display pmieconf Rules

 1. Start pmieconf interactively.

-'''

 $ pmieconf -f /tmp/pmiefile

 Updates will be made to /tmp/pmiefile

 pmieconf>

-'''

-- 2. List the set of available pmieconf rules by using the rules command. - 3.
-List the set of rule groups using the groups command. - 4.
-List only the enabled rules, using the rules enabled command.
+2. List the set of available pmieconf rules by using the rules command.

+3. List the set of rule groups using the groups command.

+4. List only the enabled rules, using the rules enabled command.

 5. List a single rule:

+pmieconf> list memory.swap_low

+rule: memory.swap_low [Low free swap space]

+help: There is only threshold percent swap space remaining - the system

+may soon run out of virtual memory.
+Reduce the number and size of

+the running programs or add more swap(1) space before it

+completely

+runs out.

+predicate =

+some_host (

+( 100 ( swap.free $hosts$ / swap.length $hosts$ ) )

+< $threshold$

+&& swap.length $hosts$ > 0

+// ensure swap in use

+)

+vars: enabled = no

+threshold = 10\%

+pmieconf>

 6. List one rule variable:

+pmieconf> list memory.swap_low threshold

+rule: memory.swap_low [Low free swap space]

+threshold = 10%

+'''

+pmieconf>

-Procedure 2: Modify pmieconf Rules and Generate a pmie File
+Procedure 5-2 Modify pmieconf Rules and Generate a pmie File

-1. Lower the threshold for the memory.swap_low rule, and also change the pmie sample interval affecting just this rule.
+Lower the threshold for the memory.swap\low rule, and also change the pmie sample interval affecting just this rule.
 The delta variable is special in that it is not associated with any particular rule; it has been defined as a global pmieconf variable.
 Global variables can be displayed using the list global command to pmieconf, and can be modified either globally or local to a specific rule.